 ESH opened both of its newly renovated forensic wards bringing an additional 50 forensic beds online.
-As COVID-19 restrictions decrease, the addition of these new beds will reduce pressure on the existing system.
+As COVID-19 restrictions eventually decrease, the addition of these new beds will reduce pressure on the existing system.
 WSH opened two newly renovated NGRI wards in Q1 2021 allowing conversion of more than 50 beds to forensic patients.
-These new beds have enabled reductions in the client wait lists and quicker client through put for the legal authorities assigned to those beds/wards.
+Initially, these new beds have enabled reductions in the client wait lists and quicker client throughput for the legal authorities assigned to those beds/wards; however, ongoing impacts of the pandemic result in the essential use of any new beds but at a reduced capacity under pandemic protocols.
 As COVID-19 restrictions decrease over time, the beds should provide increased client benefit.
-Additionally, work continues on building two additional 29-bed forensic units at WSH projected to begin operations later in 2022.
+Additionally, work continues on building two additional 29-bed forensic units at WSH, projected to begin operations later in 2022; a new NGRI ward at Maple Lane is planned, which would free up additional ward space at WSH; and planning is underway for a 48-bed civil facility jointly run between HCA contractors and DSHS.
+These new beds would allow civil patients to obtain treatment closer to home while forensic clients could potentially gain additional beds at WSH.

 The major focus for OFMHS in the future is to work on reducing demand for all competency services through implementation of the Trueblood Contempt Settlement Agreement.
 The Forensic Navigator program launched July 1, 2020 and is connecting class members with an enhanced suite of services as they navigate the competency/restoration process.
 Outpatient Competency Restoration also launched on July 1, 2020 and is designed to work in concert with the Forensic Navigator program to educate the criminal courts and guide appropriate clients to needed services especially outpatient restoration-and away from inpatient beds in secure state facilities.
-As these programs gain additional time in operations, a broader level of information will become available in future quarterly reports.
-The Forensic Navigator program recently hired nine new navigators for the program's expansion into the King County region.
+In summer and fall 2021, the Forensic Navigator program hired nine new navigators for the program's expansion into the King County region.
 It also hired a supervisor for the King County group and an additional supervisor to jointly oversee the Southwest Washington and Spokane Forensic Navigator groups.
 The newly hired forensic navigators began onboarding and training with OFMHS in November 2021.
 OCRP programs continue planning for Phase 2 King County region implementation of the Contempt Settlement Agreement.
 OCRP is identifying contractors to provide outpatient restoration services in the Phase 2 King County region and HCA continues to develop the program with King County stakeholders.

 Efforts to reduce demand for competency services include several innovative programs listed as follows: Forensic Projects for Assistance in Transition from Homelessness, mobile crisis response, and Forensic Housing and Recovery through Peer Services teams.
 FPATH identifies and builds relationships with persons at highest risk for involvement in the criminal court, homelessness, and forensic mental health systems in an effort to provide services and prevent involvement in these systems.
 Mobile crisis response provides timely interventions in the field in an effort to keep individuals from being arrested and incarcerated and to instead quickly connect them with the services they need.
 FHARPS identifies persons who are homeless or unstably housed who also have behavioral health needs, and connects them with supports for housing and peers who have similar lived experience.
 Each of these programs is working to meet client's needs and to enable them to move forward in a positive manner before a behavioral health crisis necessitates criminal court involvement or involuntary hospitalization.
-FPATH, MCR, and FHARPS programs are planning for Phase 2 implementation in the King County region and have continued to do so in Q4
+FPATH, MCR, and FHARPS programs have been working to implement their Phase 2 services in the King region, during Q1 2022, were able to bring their initial services online.